The Turnbull Government is committed to protecting Australia’s magnificent natural environment.

 Supporting on-ground environmental projects

 Right around Australia, young local people are delivering environmental projects in their communities through the Green Army.
-We have already launched more than 500 teams across the country.
+We have already launched more than 700 teams across the country, involving more than 5700 young Australians.

 We are investing $1 billion in natural resource management through the National Landcare Programme.